NaturalIntelligence/wp-thumb-extractor/readme.txt

 * cache outside plugin folder.
 So your cache doesnt get empty on plugin update
 * offline cache - You can rebuild cache for all or particular posts directly through option page.
 It saves client response time for posts which are not cached yet.
 * HTML design fix amty thumb option page.

-= 3.2.0 =
-* improved quality of PNG and GIF files resizing

-= 3.0.1 =
-* fixed a bug when it tries to resize invalid or broken images

-= 3.0.0 =
-* performance improvement
-* You can see broken cached images from amty Thumb admin page.
-* first image will be cached whenever the page gets published.